cofl/OpossumBot/README.md

 * ws v.8.5.0

 ## Special Thanks
-Thanks to NFreak and Scholarr_ for their ideas and suggestions when I rewrote this bot in 2020.
-Thanks to the MTU Huskies Discord for the original idea, and the triple-dog dare in order to even make this at all.
+* NFreak and Scholarr_ (on twitter) for their ideas and suggestions when I rewrote this bot in 2020.
+* MTU Huskies Discord for the original idea, and the triple-dog dare in order to even make this at all.
 Their continuous harassment of my bot has been a great motivator to make it better.